andr-ew/nest_/lib/nest_/README.md

 ADD

-when nest_ arg type is not table add a number range or key list argument option to initialize blank table children at specified keys

 add :each(function(k, _)) to _obj_. these would run after the top level table has been initialized, which helps to enable absolute paths to be used within a nest structure

 add actions{} list of action function keys in self